pgrau/task/README.md

 We use command bus for all use cases need write

-All commands bus are executed with transaction mode
+All commands are executed with transaction mode

 ### Query Bus

 We use query bus for all use cases need only read

-All query bus are executed without transaction
+All queries are executed without transaction

 ### Event Bus